Portuguese Food From Angola Africa

 Directions.

-Season chicken with spices, garlic and lemon juice and marinate 2 hours or overnight for maximum flavor.
+Season chicken with spices, garlic, and lemon juice and marinate it for 2 hours or overnight for maximum flavor.
 In a large fry pan over medium heat, warm the palm oil, add chicken and vegetables, add the water last.
 Simmer for 2 hours until chicken is tender.
 Serve over Funge.

 About Funge.

-Funge is an authentic side dish for classic Angolan stews; here is the recipe below.
+Funge is an authentic side dish for classic Angolan stews; the recipe is below.
 Funge is cooked in boiling water until it reaches a stiff or firm dough-like consistency.
 The main difference between fufu and Funge is fufu is pounded while Funge is boiled.

 Angolan Portuguese Funge Ingredients and Directions.